 1992: Eurythmics singer Annie Lennox debuted at #1 on the UK chart with her first solo album, Diva.
 In the US, the album made it to #23.

 1995: R.E.M. released “Strange Currencies,” the third single from their ninth studio album, Monster.

-2006: Matthew Sweet and Bangles singer and guitarist Susanna Hoffs released Under the Covers, Vol. 1, the first collaborative album containing covers from the 1960s and 1970s.
-The project was inspired by the pair’s mutual love of songwriting from the 1960s.
+2006: Matthew Sweet and Bangles singer and guitarist Susanna Hoffs released Under the Covers, Vol. 1, a collaborative album containing covers from the 1960s and 1970s inspired by the pair’s mutual love of songwriting from the 1960s.
 In 2009, they released a second album featuring covers of 1970s songs and in 2013, they put out a third that focuses on the 1980s.

 2011: Mike + The Mechanics released The Road, the group’s seventh studio album and first to feature an entirely new lineup with founder Mike Rutherford.